afzalftw/hangman/README.md

    File file = new File("E:\\DSA\\src\\AI_LAB\\words.txt");
    ```

-   This will compile the Java source code and execute the Hangman game.

 4. **Follow the Game Instructions**: The game will start running in your terminal.
 Follow the on-screen instructions to navigate the game menu and make guesses in the Hangman game.